 MIT is an equal employment opportunity employer.
 All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of race, color, religion, sex, sexual orientation, gender identity, national origin, veteran status, or disability.

-The Department of Brain and Cognitive Sciences is currently seeking a Fiscal Officer.
+The Department of Brain and Cognitive Sciences is currently seeking a Lecturer/Course Coordinator to oversee lecture-based courses and manage a teaching lab.
 Please visit the Careers Across MIT's website to apply.
+Job ID #: 15900

 For a list of all other postdoc, staff, and research positions currently being advertised, navigate to the MIT Career page.